Over the last two lessons, we've learned the basics of how arrays work, the

 In this lesson, we'll learn about some of the most common array methods.
 In the process, we'll make an important distinction because some methods mutate the arrays they are called on while some don't.
-When we mutate an array, it is permanently changed.
+When a method mutates an array, it is permanently changed, while methods that don't mutate arrays actually create (and return) brand new arrays.

 Let's look at an example of a method that mutates an array versus one that doesn't.
 We'll start by returning to